-- (a) A supplemental oath or declaration meeting the requirements of § 1.63 may be required to be filed to correct any deficiencies or inaccuracies present in an earlier filed oath or declaration. - (b) A supplemental oath or declaration meeting the requirements of § 1.63 must be filed: (1) When a claim is presented for matter originally shown or described but not substantially embraced in the statement or invention or claims originally presented; and (2) When an oath or declaration submitted in accordance with § 1.53(d) after the filing of the specification and any required drawings specifically and improperly refers to an amendment which includes new matter.
-No new matter may be introduced into an application after its filing date even if a supplemental oath or declaration is filed (§ 1.53(b); § 1.118).
-In proper cases the oath or declaration here required may be made on information and belief by an applicant other than inventor.
+(a) A supplemental oath or declaration meeting the requirements of § 1.63 may be required to be filed to correct any deficiencies or inaccuracies present in an earlier filed oath or declaration.

+(b) A supplemental oath or declaration meeting the requirements of § 1.63 must be filed when a claim is presented for matter originally shown or described but not substantially embraced in the statement of invention or claims originally presented or when an oath or declaration submitted in accordance with § 1.53(d)(1) after the filing of the specification and any required drawings specifically and improperly refers to an amendment which includes new matter.
+No new matter may be introduced into a nonprovisional application after its filing date even if a supplemental oath or declaration is filed.
+In proper cases, the oath or declaration here required may be made on information and belief by an applicant other than inventor.<

->(c) A supplemental oath or declaration meeting the requirements of § 1.63 must also be filed if the application was altered after the oath or declaration was signed or if the oath or declaration was signed: (1) In blank; (2) Without review thereof by the person making the oath or declaration; or (3) Without review of the specification, including the claims, as required by § 1.63(b)(1).<
+(c) A supplemental oath or declaration meeting the requirements of § 1.63 must also be filed if the application was altered after the oath or declaration was signed or if the oath or declaration was signed: (1) In blank; (2) Without review thereof by the person making the oath or declaration; or (3) Without review of the specification, including the claims, as required by § 1.63(b)(1).